 To understand why this is an experience, let’s take a look at the living conditions of our predecessors.

 In ancient China, most people are peasants.
 Thus, I can safely assume that many people share a room together.

-Also in ancient times, people have no idea what oxygen or carbon dioxide is, and how it affects us.
-Which plants produce what at night is also unknown.
+Also in ancient times, people had no idea what oxygen or carbon dioxide is, and how it affects us.
+This is also true for which plants produce what at night is also unknown.

 But if someone were to put plants in a room full of people, I can safely assume, based on chance and probability, that the plant produces carbon dioxide at night.
-Thus, more carbon dioxide will be added to the room, which worsened people’s sleep exponentially.
+Thus, more carbon dioxide will be added to the room, which will worsen people’s sleep exponentially.